abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

  * **interval** (REQUIRED): is the delay time between automatically cycling to the next item, in milliseconds.
 Insert your desired time in ms (ex.
 5000).
 Can be "false" to disable, but must be a number if **ride** is set to "carousel" or "true".
  * **fade** (OPTIONAL): "true" or "false", to enable or disable the fading of the images.
 You can also omit the whole parameter, and in this case the carousel will default to standard transition.

 ## Roadmap

 - [ ] Add others bootstrap carousel options as shortcode parameters for data-attributes.
-- [ ] Add resize option parameters for different image size (this can break EXIF metadata).
+- [ ] Add resize option parameter to dynamically set the image size (this can break EXIF metadata), or use other methods for scaling the images.
-- [ ] Add shortcode parameters to fetch a specific EXIF field, or fallback to image filename for non-jpeg images, or other source for caption.
+- [ ] Add shortcode parameter to fetch a specific EXIF field, or fallback to image filename for non-jpeg images, or other source for captions.
 - [ ] Add EXIF caption to lightbox pulled from jpeg metadata.

 ## Credits